 Because of the risk, the head of neurosurgery at the University of Virginia won't transplant the tissue from cadavers anymore.

 "It should be banned.
 I see no reason for it.
-It’s just a risk without a benefit," says Dr. John Jane, Sr, chairman of neurological surgery at the University of Virginia and editor of the Journal of Neurosurgery.
+Its just a risk without a benefit," says Dr. John Jane, Sr, chairman of neurological surgery at the University of Virginia and editor of the Journal of Neurosurgery.

 On the other side of the issue are neurosurgeons like Dr. Raymond Sawaya who argue there's simply nothing more effective than the human tissue.